Serge Ibaka: Return to Oklahoma City (2011–2016)

 In 2013–14, Ibaka averaged career highs of 15.1 points and 8.8 rebounds per game, and led the league in total blocks (219) for the fourth straight season.
-In a series-clinching win over the Los Angeles Clippers in the conference semifinals, Ibaka suffered a left calf injury that was expected to sideline him for the remainder of the 2014 playoffs.
-However, Ibaka returned in Game 3 against the San Antonio Spurs in the Conference Finals.
+In a series-clinching win over the Los Angeles Clippers in the Western Conference Semifinals, Ibaka suffered a left calf injury that was expected to sideline him for the remainder of the 2014 playoffs.
+However, Ibaka returned in Game 3 against the San Antonio Spurs in the Western Conference Finals.
 The Thunder eventually fell to the Spurs in six games as Ibaka averaged 12.2 points, 7.3 rebounds, and 2.4 blocks throughout the playoffs.
 Ibaka was also named to the NBA All-Defensive First Team for the third consecutive year.

 On 19 February 2015, Ibaka recorded 21 points and a career-high 22 rebounds in a 104–89 victory over the Dallas Mavericks.
 On 17 March, he was ruled out for four to six weeks after undergoing arthroscopic surgery to address right knee soreness.

 On 4 January 2016, Ibaka scored a season-high 25 points in a loss to the Sacramento Kings.